Section 1. General Powers.

 From and after January 1, 2020, each new Director elected to the Board of Directors for his or her first term of office shall, within twelve (12) months of his or her first election to the Board of Directors, obtain a Credentialed Cooperative Director’s Certificate issued by the NRECA, and shall thereafter provide such certificate to the Manager of the Association.

 Section 12.
-Required Training for Directors.
+Removal of Directors.

 In the event that a Director (i) is determined to be incompetent by the affidavit of two (2) treating physicians, (ii) has had a conservator or guardian appointed by a court or has been determined by a court to be non compos mentis, or (iii) fails to attend at least 2/3 of the Directors’ meetings within a twelve (12) month period, then the remaining Directors, by a majority vote thereof, may remove such Director from office.